A cool twist on a simple chicken salad, with poached chicken breasts, roasted red bell peppers, toasted almonds, garlic and parsley.

 - 3 Tbsp sherry vinegar (can sub apple cider vinegar)

 - Salt and pepper to taste

-1 Put the bay leaves and the chicken stock in a pot with a lid and bring the stock to a simmer.
+1 Simmer chicken breasts in stock: Put the bay leaves and the chicken stock in a pot with a lid and bring the stock to a simmer.
 Add the chicken breasts to the pot.
 Return the stock to a simmer.
+Simmer for one minute.
 Cover the pot.
 Turn off the heat.
 Let the chicken steep in the stock for 30 minutes to an hour.